tom-jk/krita-quick-export/README.md

 #### Configuration Dialog

 All (saved) images currently open in Krita will be listed.
-Choose the output file name, whether to save alpha, and the compression level for each image.
+Choose the output file name, type and export settings for each image.
 Click "Export now" to export the image.
 The exported file will be saved to the same folder as the source file.

 The settings for each image are saved in Krita's config file (kritarc) and will persist between Krita sessions.